 - ✓

-Use structured output schemas for steps that require precision — constrain what the model can claim in tool call arguments
+Use structured output schemas for steps that require precision.
+Constrain what the model is allowed to claim in tool call arguments

 Replay eval harness